CommandCrafterx/Silk-Apps/README.md

 # Silk-Apps
-Welcomne to the Silk Apps Repository here you can find all Apps of Silk OS
+Welcomne to the Silk Apps Repository here you can find all Apps of Silk OS!